 ■ INT TSY (Intermediate-Term Treasury) = Bloomberg Barclays Intermediate Treasury Index

-■ Long TY (Long-Term Treasury) = Bloomberg Barclays US Long Treasury Index
+■ Long TSY (Long-Term Treasury) = Bloomberg Barclays US Long Treasury Index

 ■ US Agg (US Aggregate) = Bloomberg Barclays US Aggregate Bond Index